The State Board of Elections

 Electronic filing is required for all political committees that during a reporting period (i) had at any time a balance or an accumulation of contributions of $10,000 or more, (ii) made aggregate expenditures of $10,000 or more, or (iii) received loans of an aggregate of $10,000 or more.
 Once a committee exceeds the threshold that requires it to report electronically, it must continue thereafter to report electronically until it dissolves, whether or not its accumulation, receipts or expenditures fall beneath the levels set by statute for mandatory electronic filing.

 If a political committee has not exceeded the mandatory electronic filing threshold, can it voluntarily file its reports electronically?

 Yes, voluntary electronic filing is encouraged.

-Does the State Board of Elections provide filing software?
+Does the State Board of Elections provide an electronic filing program?